EmmJaeTechDevs/LucentAgAPI/replit.md

 # Overview

-This is a full-stack authentication and user management system built with React, Express, and PostgreSQL.
-The application provides a complete dashboard interface for monitoring user activity, managing authentication flows, and viewing system logs.
-It implements phone/email-based authentication with OTP verification, session management, and comprehensive logging capabilities.
+This is an API-only authentication and user management system built with Express.js and PostgreSQL.
+The application provides RESTful endpoints for user authentication, OTP verification, session management, and comprehensive logging capabilities.
+It includes a health check endpoint to monitor server and database status.

 # User Preferences